marlinprotocol/teefetch/README.md

 ## Overview

 This project enables secure and verifiable HTTPS requests by executing them within a TEE, generating cryptographic proofs of the responses that can be verified by smart contracts on the blockchain.
-This creates a trusted bridge between web2 HTTPS endpoints and web3 smart contracts.
+This creates a verifiable bridge between Web2 HTTPS endpoints and Web3 smart contracts.

 ## Repository Structure